Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: The -type perturbations

 If $(\sqrt{\gamma_n})$ is sublinear and $(\sup_K \|\Delta_n\|)$ belongs to $\ell^1$, for each subsequence there is a further subsequence $(L_j : j \in \NN_0)$ such that

 Consequently, we can find subsequence $L_j \equiv i \bmod N$ such that

-Since \cite[Theorem 4.4]{Discrete} allows perturbation satisfying \eqref{eq:79} we can repeat the proof of Theorem \ref{thm:3} to the get following statement. \begin{theorem} Let $N$ be a positive integer.
+Since \cite[Theorem 4.4]{Discrete} allows perturbation satisfying \eqref{eq:79} we can repeat the proof of Theorem \ref{thm:3} to get the following statement. \begin{theorem} Let $N$ be a positive integer.
+Let $(\gamma_n : n \in \NN)$ be a sequence of positive numbers tending to infinity and satisfying \eqref{eq:87} and \eqref{eq:89}.
 Let $\tilde{A}$ be the Jacobi operator associated with Jacobi parameters $(\tilde{a}_n : n \in \NN_0)$ and $(\tilde{b}_n : n \in \NN_0)$ such that